 Firm attorneys have experience representing marriage and family therapists (MFTs), licensed professional clinical counselors (LPCCs), licensed clinical social workers (LCSWs), and licensed educational psychologists (LEPs) facing investigations or disciplinary proceedings by the California Board of Behavioral Sciences.

-Each year, the California Board of Behavioral Sciences receives about 2,000 complaints, including criminal conviction notices and written complaints from the public, other licensing and professional groups, and government agencies.
+Each year, the California Board of Behavioral Sciences receives over 1,000 complaints, including criminal conviction notices and written complaints from the public, other licensing and professional groups, and government agencies.
 The most common allegations include: